The curriculum in the LLM degree is designed around the thesis. The degree requires the completion of 36 credits, assigned as follows:

 Students in the LLM program must complete an additional 12 credits of course work drawn from the graduate or JD curriculum.
 Most courses are worth three or four credits, meaning most students complete three or four courses in addition to the LLM seminar.

-Courses in the Allard School of Law operate either on a lecture basis or as seminars or workshops.
+Courses offered by the Allard School of Law operate either on a lecture basis or as seminars or workshops.
 The usual method of assessment in lecture courses is by single examination at the end of the course.
 Seminars are generally assessed by means of class participation and research papers.
 Workshops are assessed in a variety of ways, including class participation and written work.
 All courses are conducted in English.

 Directed Research Projects are independent research projects that are completed for credit under the supervision of a faculty member.
 Students may enrol in directed research to fulfill part of their 12-credit elective course-work requirement.